henrythedeveloper/pokemon-classifier-with-lime/docs/setup_guide.md

    streamlit run app.py
    ```

+## Model Loading on Hugging Face
+The model is hosted on Hugging Face and will load automatically when you run the app.
+No need to download anything manually!
+Just run `app.py`, and the model will download directly from [HenryLeSD/pokemon-classifier-vit](https://huggingface.co/HenryLeSD/pokemon-classifier-vit).

 ## Troubleshooting
 - If you encounter issues with dependencies, try setting up a new virtual environment.
 - If `streamlit` fails to launch, check for errors in the terminal and consult the project’s README.